SiriDB/siridb-admin/README.md

 If the `-p` flag with the service account password is not given, the tool will ask for the service account password.

 The other optional argument flag `-s` can be used to provide a SiriDB server address and optional port.
 If not given then the default `localhost:9000` is used.
-If we have installed SiriDB on server `siridb01.foo.local` listening to client connections on port 9000 we can simple use argument `-s siridb01.foo.local`.
+If we for example have installed SiriDB on a server with hostname `siridb01.foo.local`, we can simple use argument `-s siridb01.foo.local`.
 Note that adding `:9000` is not required since port 9000 is the default port.

 It is also possible to use an IPv4 or IPv6 address instead of a hostname.
 In case you want to use both an IPv6 address and use an alternative port then do not forget to put the IPv6 address between braces.
 For example: `[::1]:5050` is a valid IPv6 address and port.